Now Hiring on O‘ahu

 Can I work both Honolulu and the neighbor islands?

 Most of our Honolulu dealers work O‘ahu exclusively.
-Maui, Kaua‘i, and Hawai‘i Island events are sometimes covered by O‘ahu dealers flown in when local crew is short — when that happens, the event company covers travel and per-diem on top of the standard hourly rate.
+Maui, Kaua‘i, and Hawai‘i Island events are sometimes covered by O‘ahu dealers flown in when local crew is short — when that happens, the event company covers travel and per-diem on top of standard event pay.
 You opt in event-by-event.

 The Best Casino Job in Hawai‘i Is the Only Casino Job in Hawai‘i.

 Apply this week.
 Train next month.
-Be on a Waikīkī or Ko Olina table by month's end — earning more in four hours than most resort shifts pay in a full day.
+Be the life of a Waikīkī or Ko Olina table by month's end — and have more fun in four hours than most shifts deliver in a week.

 Apply to the Honolulu Dealer Network